rishabhk108/MLClass/Fall2025/README.md

 I will be placing the annotated course slides on this GitHub repo

 ## Mid-Term Examination
-The Midterm Examination will be on April 1st during Class Hours.
+The Midterm Examination will TBA during Class Hours.

 ## Course Project
 More details will be posted soon.